You can publish any directory that has a

 This command will change the version number in

 Note: this will also add a tag with the updated release number to your git repository if you have linked one to your npm account.

 https://npmjs.com/package/<package>.
 The package number should be updated.

-The README displayed on the site will not be updated unless a new version of your package is published, so you would need to run
+The README displayed on the website will not be updated unless a new version of your package is published, so you need to run

 npm version patch and

-npm publish to have a documentation fix displayed on the site.
+npm publish to update the documentation displayed on the site.

 To find out more about node modules and packages, see here.